Shreyang1909/ShreyangBookApp/ShreyangBookApp/ReadMe.txt

 Reviewed and modified class and interface in Repository folders Removed error by adding using statements
 Added remaining code to CategoryRepository.cs and comments in it

+1722
+Added new interface in IRpository folder
+Insalled Dapper package

+1740
+Added New class in Repository folder added connections in it

+1744
+Added IUnitOfWork interface in IRepository

+1745
+Added UnitOfWork class in Repository modified the code , solved the errors

+1750
+Made it accecible in Startup.cs